subvod/examples/README.md

 This is a jumbled assortment of random scripts and snippets for referential purposes.
 As of 2021/04/15 I've succeeded in morphing **Notepad++** into [an IDE of sorts](#how-to-use-notepad-as-a-makeshift-ide), [automated downloading/converting/extracting videos](#how-to-download-and-convert-youtube-videos) using **youtube-dl** and **ffmpeg**, and learned a bit of Markdown in the process.
 Original plan was to use HTML and CSS, but GitHub thought otherwise and the concept of Markdown interests me nonetheless.

+[stats.html](https://github.com/subvod/examples/blob/master/stats.html) *Tom Clancy's Ghost Recon Wildlands* - Referential document containing weapon data, among other things.

-I've also spent quite a bit of time playing **Tom Clancy's Ghost Recon Wildlands** over the past three years.
-During that time I collected tons of data.
-Those numbers are crunched and compared in [stats.html](https://github.com/subvod/examples/blob/master/stats.html) if you're into that.
-I also have recorded things I've come across in **Red Dead Redemption 2** in [RDR2.MD](https://github.com/subvod/examples/blob/master/RDR2.MD).
-That's everything from damn moose locations to getting the Silver Dapple Pinto MFT as Arthur.
+[RDR2.MD](https://github.com/subvod/examples/blob/master/RDR2.MD). *Red Dead Redemption 2 Reference Document* - Everything from damn moose locations to getting the Silver Dapple Pinto MFT as Arthur.

+[ASUS ROG Zephyrus G14 (2021) Review](https://github.com/subvod/examples/blob/master/2021-ASUS-ROG-Zephyrus-G14-GA401QM-Review.md) - A not-so-in-depth review of the 2021 ASUS G14 because I'm a fucking normie piece of shit. :)

 I've also added some reference links to the bottom of this page.
+Those are all programs/libraries I've used at some point or another, most of which I still consistently use today.
+Audio, video, image, and 3D editing tools.
+Extensive external libraries for several languages.
+GameBoy and GameBoy Color development tools.
 Everything down there I find interesting or useful in some way.
 [Might want to take a peek if you're the adventurous type.](#miscellaneous)

 ### Want a super lightweight IDE?
 Give Notepad++ a shot: